 Even though the well-known local diver, David Allen, is touted as the earliest discoverer of the guns of the Portuguese man-o-war, Sacramento, there are in fact several earlier claimants to the prestigious title.
 The first, from the 1920s has a strong family connection whereas the other claim is undated but probably dates from the 1930s or 1940s.

 I will let you be the judge of that.

 Main picture: Per Dale Poulter, on the left is Bunny Hodges and on the right, bending over to obtain a closer look, is the elderly Louis John Poulter.
 Presumably the person in the middle is Harraway

 What are the chances that this gun was from the Sacramento?
 According to the map drawn by Dave Allen, most of the guns were deposited at sea as they were stowed in a hold whereas those positioned in the bow were swept further into shore together with the forepart of the ship.
 Further credence to the McCleland boys’ claim to have discovered a cannon from the Sacramento, was that the gun was located at Gordon’s Beach which was where the Sacramento was wrecked.
-It is highly unlikely that these callow youths called this beach by its formal name but in all probability, they referred to it as the beach with soles as they would do for the rest of their lives.
+It is highly unlikely that these callow youths called this beach by its formal name but in all probability, they referred to it as the sole beach for the prevalence of this fish as they would do for the rest of their lives.

 Per Lawrence Green

 In his book, The South African Beachcomber, Lawrence Green recounts the story of the discovery of cannons near Sardinia Bay.
 As he does not provide the date, I am unable to substantiate whether Mr H.G Harraway discovered these guns before my father and my uncles but it certainly was long before David Allen made his discovery in the 1970s as Green’s book was published in 1954.

 This is what Green has to say about this discovery